wafflepie/redux-syringe/docs/README.md

 Take a look at the [package index](https://github.com/wafflepie/redux-syringe/blob/main/presets/redux-syringe/src/index.js) to see all the available exports.

-Based on your preferred method of handling side effects, install any of the following packages as well:
+Additionally, if you use [redux-observable](https://redux-observable.js.org/), you may want to install the following packages as well:

-- [@redux-syringe/epics](/packages/epics), store enhancer for asynchronous injection of [epics](https://redux-observable.js.org/).
+- [@redux-syringe/epics](/packages/epics), store enhancer for asynchronous injection of epics.
 - [@redux-syringe/epics-react](/packages/epics-react), React bindings for the `epics` package.
 - [@redux-syringe/stream-creators](/packages/stream-creators), collection of stream creators for the `epics` package.